 Post-traumatic stress disorder (PTSD) often affects veterans, but the condition also develops in anyone who has experienced a threatening event.
 The mental health team at Notre Dame Behavioral Health specializes in treating PTSD with medications that ease your symptoms and add support for the emotional challenges that arise when you encounter a PTSD trigger.
 You can overcome PTSD and move forward without overwhelming anxiety.
-To schedule an in-person or telemedicine appointment, call the office in Surprise, Arizona, or use the online booking feature today.
+To schedule an in-person or telemedicine appointment, call the office in Surprise and Peoria, Arizona, or use the online booking feature today.

 PTSD begins after you experience or witness an event that threatens or causes physical harm.
 You can also develop PTSD if you hear about a traumatic event experienced by a friend or family member.

 Everyone feels fear, distress, and anxiety after a traumatic event.
 But if your feelings don't improve in a month, you may have PTSD.